allegro/allegro.tech/_posts/2020-03-04-dotnet-new-templates.md

 tags: [tech, dotnet, template, microservices]
 ---

-For some time now, a part of the Allegro codebase is being written in C#.
-This implies new opportunities and challanges &mdash; one of these is creating a completely new .NET Core starter project.
-Let's explore one potential solution:
-`dotnet new` templates.
+You may not know this, but there is a part of Allegro codebase which we started developing in C# due to some special requirements.
+This implies new programming opportunities and challanges &mdash; one of these is creating a completely new .NET Core starter project.
+Let's explore one potential solution: `dotnet new` templates.

 ## What is it and why would I want to use it?
 When working on a project consisting of numerous microservices, you often find that each service shares a part of